 FAC 324 Studio Art II (1.2); 2 cr.
 This is a studio course in which all the student's works as well as the many areas of professional practice in the field are directed towards a specific career goal.
-Some of the topics covered are artists statements. curriculum vitae portfolio contracts. preparation, cover letter and Professionalism presentation in documentation is emphasized.
+Some of the topics covered are artists statements, curriculum vitae, portfolio preparation, cover letter and contracts.
+Professionalism in presentation and documentation is emphasized.
 Students also investigate marketing and merchandising techniques.
 Prerequisite: FAC 316.